ssam18/zta-federated-learning/README.md

 ## Citation

-If you use this code or data in your research, please cite:
+If you use this code or data in your research, please cite, if this paper helps.

 ```bibtex
 @article{singh2025ztafl,